joelkuiper/yesparql/README.md

 ;=> Endpoint: http://dbpedia.org/sparql

-;; Running the query is as easy as calling the function in a with-open (with-open [result (select-intellectuals)] (do-something-with-result! result))
+;; Running the query is as easy as calling the function in a with-open ;; The result is a lazy sequence of Clojure data structures (with-open [result (select-intellectuals)] (do-something-with-result! result))
 ```